svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 Amendments solve this problem, so that new features can be enabled only when enough validators support those features.

-Users and businesses who rely on the SGY Ledger can also use Amendments to provide advance notice of changes in transaction processing that might affect their business.
+Users and businesses who rely on the RCP Ledger can also use Amendments to provide advance notice of changes in transaction processing that might affect their business.
 However, API changes that do not impact transaction processing or [the consensus process][] do not need Amendments.

 [the consensus process]: consensus.html